 Regulations: article 13.1.i) Law IRNR

-Capital gains derived from the sale of urban real estate located in Spanish territory acquired from 12 May 2012 until 31 December 2012 are exempt at 50%.
+Capital gains derived from the sale of urban properties located in Spanish territory that were acquired from May 12, 2012 until December 31, 2012 are 50% exempt.
 This partial exemption is not applicable:

 In the case of individuals, when the property has been acquired from or transferred to the spouse or any person related to the taxpayer by straight-line or collateral kinship, consanguinity or affinity until the second degree, inclusive, or from or to a company associated with the taxpayer or with any of the aforementioned persons through any circumstances established in Article 42 of the Commercial Code, regardless of the residence and the obligation to prepare consolidated annual accounts.